SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

   4. E-Ticket Delivery via Email:
    - If the patient provides an email address, the kiosk can automatically send an e-ticket to their email.
    - The e-ticket includes the same details as the printed ticket, ensuring patients have a backup and can easily retrieve their information if needed.

+<p>If a patient misses the appointment time:</p>

+1. When the patient's token number is called, if the patient does not show up, we will move on to the next token number in line.
+2. If the patient returns after missing their initial appointment time, they can proceed immediately, before the next scheduled token, to avoid having their ticket remain pending.
+3. The same applies if the patient arrives within 15 minutes of their appointment time.
+4. If the patient arrives 15 minutes or more after their appointment time, their ticket will be invalidated, and they will need to book another appointment and generate a new e-ticket.
+5. In extreme cases, such as an emergency, a patient arriving later than 15 minutes may be given a pardon and allowed to proceed.

 <p>Streamlined On-Site Process</p>